 Martyrdom, as you might imagine, required a great deal of fortitude, but it also required, more surprisingly, a great deal of persistence.

 Martyrdom, as you might imagine, required a great deal of fortitude, but it also required, more surprisingly, a great deal of persistence.
-We have in our possession a number of trial transcripts, actual records that were jotted down as martyrs were examined by Roman officials, and these transcripts often reveal how hard it was to get one’s self martyred.
+Historians possess a number of trial transcripts—actual records that were jotted down as martyrs were examined by Roman officials—and they often reveal how hard it was to get one’s self martyred.
 This was because while Romans had no trouble killing people for not paying their taxes, the notion of killing people for a religious belief was rather alien to the pagan way of thinking.

-Martyrs often had to undergo two or three successive trials before they could actually be executed.
-At the end of the first trial, when found guilty, the Roman judge would throw you back in the prison and say, “You should think about this for a while, because you’re actually going to be dead if you go through with this.”
-You had to appear before the judge one more time as the Romans virtually begged you not to go through with this.
+Martyrs often had to undergo two or three successive trials before they could be executed.
+At the end of the first trial, when found guilty, the Roman judge would throw you back in the prison and say, “You should think about this for a while, because you’re going to die if you go through with this.”
+Martyrs had to appear before the judge one more time as the Romans virtually begged them not to go through with it.

 Sometimes the nature of the sacrifice would be open to debate: “If you won’t kill an animal, perhaps a pinch of incense, maybe a really small pinch of incense?
 Would that be acceptable to you?”
 The hardiest of the Christians would not even accept that.

 One very resourceful North African governor, when charged with destroying all copies of the Christian Gospel, notified local Christian authorities that he had to burn all copies of the Gospel.
-He said this would be a difficult task because he didn’t know what the Gospel actually looked like, so if the Christians handed over to him any book, any book at all whose contents he did not recognize, and said that it was a Gospel, well, he would just have to take their world for it, wouldn’t he?
-Then, everyone could all go home at the end of the day.
-Harried Roman officials often looked for a way to clear their outbox of Christian martyrs, but some Christians persisted to the end and refused every effort at accommodation on the part of Romans.
+He said this would be a difficult task because he didn’t know what the Gospel looked like.
+Thus, if the Christians handed over to him any book whose contents he did not recognize, and said that it was a Gospel, he would have to take their word for it.
+Then, everyone could go home at the end of the day.
+Harried Roman officials often looked for a way to clear their outbox of Christian martyrs, but some Christians persisted to the end and refused every effort at the accommodation on the part of Romans.

 Learn more about the accession of Julian the Apostate